crunchynut007/expanding-pictures/README.md

 # Expanding Pictures

-A React JS app which shows pictures, when clicked will expand their contents.
+A React JS app which expands pictures when clicked.

-TODO: Life state to close inactive pictures.
+Example of lifting state in React JS

 ## How To: